Data Corruption and Loss¶

 Web Storage Services¶

 Amazon Web Services includes S3 - Simple Storage Service.
 With appropriate configuration, you can mount S3 as a drive on Linux, Mac, and Windows systems, allowing you to use it as a backup destination for your favorite software.
-Google Shared Storage is another popular offer where one can store infinite amount of data.
+Google Drive is another popular cloud storage service where one can store infinite amount of data.

-It is expensive compared to hard drives at home.
-And you have to transfer the images over the (a comparatively slow) Internet.
+Cloud storage is expensive compared to hard drives at home.
+And you have to transfer the images over the relatively slow Internet.
+But we think cloud storage can be a useful safeguard against localized data loss of the most essential images.

-Google Photo, and Flickr provide online storage services specialist on photographie.
-Their free space is limited and you don’t want to have full resolution images online.
-But the pro-accounts offer more.
+Google Photo and Flickr provide online storage services that are specialized for photographs.
+Their free space is limited, so you won’t want to store full resolution images online.
+But the paid-accounts offer more storage.

-In terms of data retention the web space solution is probably pretty safe.
-Transmission errors are corrected (thanks to the TCP protocol) and the big companies usually have backup included plus distributed storage so that they are disaster proof within themselves.
+Web-based solutions are probably pretty safe in terms of data retention.
+Transmission errors are automatically corrected (thanks to the TCP protocol) and the big companies usually have backups included plus distributed storage so they themselves are disaster proof.

 Transmission Errors¶

-Data does not only get lost from storage devices, it also gets lost when traveling inside the computer or across networks (although the network traffic itself via TCP is error protected).
-Errors occur on buses and in memory spaces.
-Consumer hardware has no protection against those bit errors, whereas it is worthwhile to look into such.
-You can buy ECC (error code correction) protected memory (which is expensive, granted).
-With ECC RAM at least the memory will be scrubbed for single bit errors and corrected.
-Double bit errors would escape that scheme but they occur too infrequently.
+Data loss does not only occur from storage devices, data can also get lost when traveling inside the computer or across networks (although the network traffic itself via TCP is error protected).
+Errors do occasionally occur on internal computer buses and memory chips.
+Consumer hardware has no protection against random bit errors, but the technology to monitor and correct errors exists.
+You can buy ECC (error code correction) protected memory, that will work with a motherboard with ECC support, although it is expensive.
+With ECC RAM at least the memory will be monitored for single bit errors and corrected.
+Double bit errors may escape detection but they occur too infrequently to worry about.

 This diagram depicts the transmission chain elements in a computer, all transitions are susceptible to transmission errors.
-The Linux ZFS and BTRFS file system at least ensure the OS to disk path of data integrity under Linux.
+The Linux ZFS and BTRFS file systems are designed to ensure the integrity of the OS to disk path under Linux.

-The Byte Error Rate (BER) for memory and transmission channels is in the order of 1 in 10 Million (10E-7 bit).
-That just means that 1 in 3000 images has an error only due to transmission problems.
-Now how dramatic that is for an image is left to chance, it could mean that the image is destroyed or that a pixel somewhere changed its value, due to the compression used on almost all images one cannot predict the gravity of a single bit error impact.
-Often one sees some partial images instead of the full image.
+The Bit Error Rate (BER) for memory and transmission channels is in the order of 1 in 1 trillion (1E-12 per bit).
+That means that 1 in 3000 thirty-megabyte images has an error due to a transmission problem.
+Now how dramatic that is for an image is left to chance.
+It could mean that the image is destroyed or that a pixel somewhere changed its value.
+But because of the compression used on almost all images, one cannot predict the impact of a single bit error.

-The worst of all that is that nobody tells you when a transmission error occurs, not your hardware.
-All those glitches go down unheard until one day you open the photograph, and to your surprise it’s broken.
-It is quite worrisome that there should be no protection within a computer, nobody seems to have thought of it.
-The Internet (TCP protocol) is much saver as a data path than inside a computer.
+The worst of all is that there will likely be no warning from your hardware when a transmission or memory error occurs.
+All these glitches will occur unnoticed, until one day you open the photograph, and to your surprise, it’s broken.
+It seems worrisome that there should be no protection for transmission errors within a computer.
+It is astounding that the Internet (TCP protocol) is much safer as a data path than inside a computer.

 Flaky power supplies are another source of transmission losses because they create interference with the data streams.
-With normal files systems those errors go unnoticed.
+With many normal files systems, these errors can go unnoticed.

 Future of File-systems¶